neondatabase/website/content/docs/guides/serverless-driver.md

     vercel deploy
     ```

     Follow the prompts to deploy your function and once done, open the `Production` link.
 Add `/api/hello` to the URL to see the result of your Edge Function.
-The response should appear similar to the following:
+You should see a text response similar to:

     ```text
     The time is Thu Mar 16 2023 18:23:59 GMT+0000 (Coordinated Universal Time)
     ```

-1. View the function logs.

-    Click on the deployed project from the Vercel dashboard and choose the **Functions** tab.
-This tab displays logs from any functions running within your project.
-Use the dropdown to select the `api/hello` function.

 ### Neon serverless driver with Cloudflare